(1900 Times Atlas of the World)

 1204: the Byzantine Empire is parcelled out among the leaders of the Fourth Crusade, but Schiro falls into the hands of the Ghisi and the Tiepolo, both families of Venetian merchants.

-1390 ca. the Turks seize Schiro and later on return the island to the nominal rule of the reconstituted Byzantine Empire.
+1390 ca. the Ottomans seize Schiro and later on return the island to the nominal rule of the Byzantine Emperor.

-1453: the Turks seize Constantinople: Schiro becomes a Venetian possession.
+1453: the Ottomans conquer Constantinople: Schiro becomes a Venetian possession.

-1538: Khayr al Din, corsair and admiral of the Turkish fleet, seizes Schiro.
+1538: Hayreddin Barbarossa, admiral of the Ottoman fleet, seizes Schiro.

 "Calchas, the priest of Apollo, had foretold that Troy could not be taken without the aid of